cheerful/freckle-apidocs/content/v1/users.md

     DELETE /api/users/<id>

-Deactivates a user.
+Deactivates a user, or deletes the user if they have no entries.

-Users are never actually deleted, just deactivated.
+Users that have logged time in Freckle are never actually deleted, just deactivated.
 Currently, reactivation of a user is only available on the team page in the Freckle interface.